Evan-Coleman/Navius/docs/roadmaps/04-aws-integration.md

 # AWS Integration Roadmap

 ## Overview
-A pragmatic approach to AWS integration for our Rust Axum backend, focusing on essential AWS services needed for a secure, reliable production deployment with proper integration of Postgres, Redis, and Microsoft Entra authentication.
+A pragmatic approach to AWS integration for our Navius, focusing on essential AWS services needed for a secure, reliable production deployment with proper integration of Postgres, Redis, and Microsoft Entra authentication.

 ## Current State
 Our application needs AWS integration focused on production readiness while maintaining our security-first approach and minimizing complexity.